60 Minutes (New Zealand TV programme)

 60 Minutes is a New Zealand news magazine television show.
 It was originally broadcast on TV3.
 The show began in New Zealand in 1989 based on the American programme by the same name.

 The broadcaster of 60 Minutes changed twice during the 1990s.
-It was one of TV3's flagship programmes when TV3 went to air in 1989, then in 1992 TVNZ won the rights to the programme.
+It was one of TV3's flagship programmes when TV3 went to air on 3 December 1989, then in 1992 TVNZ won the rights to the programme.
 After being shown on TV1 from 1993 to 2002, TVNZ decided not to renew the rights the show from CBS, and the rights were reacquired by TV3.
 Following this, there was a fight over the www.60minutes.co.nz domain, which for a short time, redirected to the site on TVNZ's replacement Sunday.
 Currently, the domain redirects to the www.cbs.com website.
 From 2013, the programme was broadcast on Sky Open (formerly known as Prime TV).

 During 2015 Charlotte Bellis hosted the show, till December 2015 when the show went through a restructure to a format with a New Zealand presenter introducing international stories from other editions of 60 Minutes around the world.

 60 Minutes returned for 2016 on Monday 11 April with the current affairs from around the world presented by Alistair Wilkinson.